Asteroid Whizzing By Earth 6 Times Closer Than the Moon

 It's the kind of English that's written by a person who hasn't sharpened their crayon in a while.

-I've Had Enough of This (Score:4, Funny)
+I've Had Enough of This (Score:5, Funny)

 This is the third asteroid to buzz by earth closer than the distance to the moon this year.